 Instead of selling pre-filled k-cups, Ekobrew instead is a k-cup filter that you can reuse as many times as you’d like – filling it with whatever brew you prefer.
 While this does open up many new possibilities, the biggest drawback to the Ekobrew is the loss of the convenience.
 It took a bit longer from “I think I want to have a cup of coffee…” to actually drinking one.

 However (and this is a pretty big deal) the biggest benefit of the Ekobrew and other similar filter options is the decreased environmental impact.
 K-cups and the Keurig movement have been declared the most “wasteful form of coffee.”
 Ultimately, these two balance each other out.

 Price is another big win.
 This option has an estimated price tag of $0.20-0.25US per cup, and could be brought down even lower depending on the total life and operating time of the filter.

 NOTE: Keurig 2.0 owners who have attempted to use other or older k-cups with no success, have no fear.
 There is a simple fix (it’ll take you less than five minutes) that will let you work around it.
 Just search “Keurig hack” on YouTube or check out this one.

 My-Kap is another alternative that falls somewhere in the middle previous two options.
 It’s not a filter, but a $3.00 US cap that you can use on any k-cup that transforms it into a filter.
 You just open a k-cup, use as normal and then save it, add on the My-Kap and fill with whatever fresh ground blend you’re in the mood for.
 While these little guys don’t last forever, even reusing one cup one time decreases the cost and landfill impact.

-Regardless of which alternative option you ultimately select, the potential economic and environmental savings are tremendous.
+Regardless of which alternative option you ultimately select, the potential economic savings are tremendous.
 Do you have a trick or suggestion you’d like to share?
 Comment or contact us – we’d love to hear all about it!